-AAP NYC students have access to the same digital resources as their Ithaca-based colleagues.
+Students studying at the Gensler Family AAP NYC Center have access to the same digital resources as their Ithaca-based colleagues.
 This includes cloud-based rendering, file storage on the local AAP NYC server, and the same level of student laptop support as Ithaca-based students (students can ship their laptops to AAP IT Services free of charge for repairs, though students pay for any new parts).
 All printing is through Papercut/Netprint.
 Instructions for setting up an account can be found on the AAP IT Solutions tutorials page.

 Color, Black and White Printing and Copying: There are standard black and white and color laser printers available for student use.

 Plotter Printing: Students can send their jobs wirelessly to AAP NYC's two plotter printers.
-Heavyweight coated 36" paper is preloaded at $15 per plot.
+Heavyweight coated 42" paper is preloaded at $2.16 per linear foot.
 Anything printed at more than 100" is at the user's own risk and will not be refunded.

-Digital Classrooms: AAP NYC has three classrooms that can collapse into one large room for special events and lectures.
-There is a 12' retractable presentation screen with ceiling mounted speakers.
+Digital Classrooms: The Gensler Family AAP NYC Center includes three classrooms that can collapse into one large room for special events and lectures.
+There is a 12' retractable presentation screen with ceiling-mounted speakers.
 Additionally, AAP NYC has two mobile TVs that can be used throughout the studio.

-Digital Photography: AAP NYC has five Canon T1i SLR cameras and seven tripods available for students to borrow on a limited basis.
+Digital Photography: The center has five Canon DSLR cameras and tripods available for students to borrow on a limited basis.
 The studio also has lighting and backdrops available for model photography.

 All students are strongly encouraged to bring a laptop with all appropriate software to AAP NYC.

 Books from Cornell's libraries in Ithaca are available to students through an online request system.
-The books are shipped to and from AAP NYC free of charge.
-In addition, Cornell is a member of the SHARES network of libraries which allows Cornell students visiting privileges at New York University, and borrowing privileges at Columbia University.
+The books are shipped to and from the AAP NYC center free of charge.
+In addition, Cornell is a member of the SHARES network of libraries, which allows AAP NYC students visiting and borrowing privileges at Columbia University.
 Access hours and policies vary, and students are encouraged to call ahead or visit the library websites for detailed information.
 AAP NYC students can also register for borrowing privileges with the New York Public Library (NYPL).